semantic-flow/sflo/documentation/principle.pseudo-immutability.md

 **Pseudo-immutability** also acknowledges that:

-- for "draft data" especially, "the next version" is going to keep changing until a "weave" happens (i.e., a new version is minted).
+- for "draft data" especially, "the working version" is going to keep changing until a "weave" happens (i.e., a new version is minted).
 - sometimes you want the "latest" data for a given resource.
 Typically, "current" would be a pointer, redirect, or symlink.
 But given our goal of static hosting, we've decided just to have duplicate files for the "current" flow and the "most recent version" flow.